thomas-tinu/thomas-tinu.github.io/_pages/about.md

 🌟 I'm on the brink of graduation and actively seeking opportunities in the industry.
 My unique blend of scientific curiosity, passion for gaming, love for sports, and culinary skills make me a dynamic candidate ready to embark on new challenges.

-I am looking for new openings in the industry sector!

-A breif bio about me
+A brief bio about me
 ======
 **Welcome to the world of plant biology!
 I'm a passionate and highly skilled plant biologist with a profound focus on molecular biology and physiology.
 My research expertise spans across various facets, including crop physiology, stress biology, production physiology, and plant growth and development.
 I'm adept at employing advanced techniques such as transcriptome analysis, qRT-PCR, functional gene validation with VIGS, and LC-MS/MS analysis.
 What sets me apart is my proficiency in using programming languages like Python and R to extract valuable insights from extensive biological datasets.
 As I embark on new adventures, I'm enthusiastic about bringing my expertise to contribute to exciting projects in plant biology and molecular genetics!"

 Get in Touch
 ------